Cheapest car insurance for married couples

 Credit history

-In many states, insurers use your credit data to create a proprietary credit-based insurance score when determining premiums.
+In most states, insurers use your credit data to create a proprietary credit-based insurance score when determining premiums.
 These confidential scores may indicate to an insurer how likely you are to file a claim.
 A driver with a credit score in the 700s or 800s is likely to pay less for their policy than someone with a low score in the 500s or 600s.
-You can improve your insurance score by paying bills on time and paying down debt as quickly as possible.
-California, Hawaii, Michigan and Massachusetts do not allow the use of credit information when calculating rates.
+You can improve your credit-based insurance score by paying bills on time and paying down debt as quickly as possible.
+California, Hawaii, Michigan and Massachusetts restrict the use of credit information when calculating rates.

 Location